shashankpenumatcha/ng-number-input/README.md

     ```
     If this value is set to true.
 The input will return string and Locale formatting is ignored.

-    Formatting is done on string to add thousand seperators.
+    Formatting is done on string to add thousands seperators.

     Use the [format] function and [limitTo] to further format the text.